jagregory/abrash-zen-of-asm/src/chapter-07.md

 You may wonder why we've spent so much time on memory addressing but none on input/output (I/O) addressing.
 The answer is simple: I/O addressing is so limited that there's not much to know about it.
 There aren't any profound performance implications or optimizations associated with I/O addressing simply because there are only two ways to perform I/O.

-`out`, which writes data to a port, always uses the accumulator for the source operand: AL when writing to byte-sized ports, AX when writing to word-sized ports.
+`out`{.nasm}, which writes data to a port, always uses the accumulator for the source operand: AL when writing to byte-sized ports, AX when writing to word-sized ports.
 The destination port address may be specified either by a constant value in the range 0-255 (basically direct port addressing with a byte-sized displacement) or by the value in DX (basically indirect port addressing).
 Here are the two possible ways to send the value 5Ah to port 99:

 ```nasm
 mov   al,5ah